What’s the difference between a FNP and NP?

 How do I become a family nurse practitioner?

 To become an FNP, you will need to earn a Master of Science in Nursing (MSN) degree in Family Nurse Practitioner (and yes, you can get your FNP degree online!).
 Whether you’re just beginning your nursing career or looking to advance in your field, Herzing University offers a variety of nursing degree paths to help you achieve your goals.
-Learn more about the requirements needed to become a nurse practitioner.
+Learn more about the requirements needed to become a nurse practitioner and see what our online FNP nurse practitioner program has to offer.